Fortitude (TV series): Reception

 The first season received positive reviews from critics.
 On Review aggregator Rotten Tomatoes, the first season has an 86% rating with an average score rating of 7.4 out of 10 based on 28 critic reviews.
 The critical consensus reads "Fortitude's fine cast, deliberate pacing, and chilling setting provide the show with more than enough of the titular quality."
 On Metacritic, the first season has a score of 75 out of 100, based on 15 critic reviews, which indicates "generally favorable reviews".

 The second season received generally positive reviews.
 On Rotten Tomatoes, the season has an 88% approval rating with an average rating of 6.7 out of 10 based on 8 reviews.

 International broadcast

 In the United States and Canada, the series premiered on 29 January 2015 (the same date as the UK) on Pivot and Super Channel, respectively.
-It was also dubbed in Persian language and aired by Manoto.
+It was also dubbed in Farsi and aired by Manoto.
 The series debuted in Australia on 15 February 2015 on ABC.
 Ale Kino+ HD started showing series 3 on 10 February 2019 dubbed in Polish, with original English audio also available.